StevenBlack/vocab/README.md

 ### perdition
 Utter ruin of the spirit; eternal damnation.
-Even if you don't believe in Hell, you can believe in perdition; it has no necessary religious connotation, but suggests ultimate punishment for moral sin.

 ### peregrinate